Forward Confirmed Reverse DNS (FCrDNS) is a technical DNS configuration that shows the relationship between an IP address and a hostname.

 But, what does each one of these protocols do and how do they enhance FCrDNS?

-- SPF allows you to publish a list of IP addresses that are authorised to send email on your behalf
+- SPF allows you to publish a list of IP addresses that are authorized to send email on your behalf

 - DKIM is a digital signature that travels with your emails, which is then validated by the receiving server as your legitimate signature